Schenectady, NY has a F safety grade (8/100) with a violent crime rate of 646 per 100,000, 83% above the national average.

 FBI UCR Data Snapshot: Schenectady, NY

-Schenectady, NY — reporting population 68,610 in 2024 — recorded 443 violent crimes and 2,147 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
+Schenectady, NY, reporting population 68,610 in 2024, recorded 443 violent crimes and 2,147 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
 The city's violent crime rate works out to 645.7 per 100,000 residents, while the property crime rate reaches 3129.3 per 100,000.
-Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 0 out of 100.
+Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 8 out of 100.

 Within the violent crime count, aggravated assault accounted for 328 incidents, robbery 69, murder 7, and rape 39 in 2024.
-Property crime splits into larceny-theft (1,721), burglary (275), motor vehicle theft (151), and arson (19).
+Property crime splits into larceny-theft (1,721), burglary (275), and motor vehicle theft (151); the FBI UCR Program tracks arson (19) as a separate offense category, so it is not included in the property crime total above.
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads Schenectady's mix at 66.4% of all Part I offenses.

 Is Schenectady, NY Safe?
 Safety Assessment